PaulDuvall/aws-5-mins/network-firewall/README.md

 1. Go to the [CloudFormation Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks).
 It'll take about 7 minutes for the stack to launch.

 # Pricing
-* Network Firewall Endpoint $0.395/hr.
+* Network Firewall Endpoint is $0.395/hr.
-* Network Firewall Traffic Processing $0.065/GB.
+* Network Firewall Traffic Processing is $0.065/GB.
 * Some NAT Gateway charges are waived when using AWS Network Firewall.
 * For more information, see [AWS Network Firewall Pricing](https://aws.amazon.com/network-firewall/pricing/).